FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 Each image is a pre-requisite for its corresponding container environment.
 So if you want to be able to run `bin/dev latest`, you have to first make sure you've built the underlying docker image with `bin/build-docker-images latest`.

 _BEWARE_: there's one place where this difference in "latest" might shoot us in the foot:
 The `docker/install-wp-tests-docker.sh` script runs during the image build process to install the core WordPress testing files that are important for our `phpunit` test run to work.
 It takes a _WordPress_ version tag as an argument.
 So when the WordPress "latest" version (say `5.0.1`) and the DockerHub "latest" version are temporarily out of sync, you could be in a state where the WordPress `5.0.0` (in our example) is running, but with tests tagged for WordPress `5.0.1` are installed.
 Probably this won't cause a real problem, but beware.

-## 3. set up .env.local
+## 3. Set up .env.local

 In the top-level of this repo, create a plain text file called `.env.local` that has at least the following in it: